sudheerj/reactjs-interview-questions/README.md

      }
      ```
      **Note:** key is the only attribute that can be passed to Fragment.
 In the future, there might be a support for additional attributes, such as event handlers.
+253. ### Is it React support all HTML attributes?
+     As of React 16, both standard or custom DOM attributes are fully supported.
+Since React components often take both custom and DOM-related props, React uses the camelCase convention just like the DOM APIs.
+Let us take few props with respect to standard HTML attributes,
+     ```javascript
+     <div tabIndex="-1" />      // Just like node.tabIndex DOM API
+     <div className="Button" /> // Just like node.className DOM API
+     <input readOnly={true} />  // Just like node.readOnly DOM API
+     ```
+     These props work similarly to the corresponding HTML attributes, with the exception of the special cases.
+It also support all SVG attributes.
+254. ### What are the limitations with HOCs?

+     Higher-order components come with a few caveats apart from its benefits.
+Below are the few listed in an order
+     1. **Don’t Use HOCs Inside the render Method:**
+        It is not recommended to apply a HOC to a component within the render method of a component.
+        ```javascript
+        render() {
+          // A new version of EnhancedComponent is created on every render
+          // EnhancedComponent1 !== EnhancedComponent2
+          const EnhancedComponent = enhance(MyComponent);
+          // That causes the entire subtree to unmount/remount each time! return <EnhancedComponent />;
+        }
+        ```
+        The above code impact performance by remounting a component that causes the state of that component and all of its children to be lost.
+Instead, apply HOCs outside the component definition so that the resulting component is created only once
+     2. **Static Methods Must Be Copied Over:**
+        When you apply a HOC to a component the new component does not have any of the static methods of the original component
+        ```javascript
+        // Define a static method
+        WrappedComponent.staticMethod = function() {/*...*/}
+        // Now apply a HOC
+        const EnhancedComponent = enhance(WrappedComponent);

+        // The enhanced component has no static method typeof EnhancedComponent.staticMethod === 'undefined' // true
+        ```
+        You can overcome this by copying the methods onto the container before returning it
+        ```javascript
+        function enhance(WrappedComponent) {
+          class Enhance extends React.Component {/*...*/}
+          // Must know exactly which method(s) to copy :(
+          Enhance.staticMethod = WrappedComponent.staticMethod;
+          return Enhance;
+        }
+        ```
+     3. **Refs Aren’t Passed Through:**
+        For HOCs you need to pass through all props to the wrapped component but this does not work for refs.
+This is because ref is not really a prop similar to key.
+In this case you need to use the React.forwardRef API
+255. ### How to debug forwardRefs in DevTools?

+     **React.forwardRef** accepts a render function as parameter and DevTools uses this function to determine what to display for the ref forwarding component.
+For example, If you don't name the render function or not using displayName property then it will appear as ”ForwardRef” in the DevTools,
+     ```javascript
+     const WrappedComponent = React.forwardRef((props, ref) => {
+       return <LogProps {...props} forwardedRef={ref} />;
+     });
+     ```
+     But If you name the render function then it will appear as **”ForwardRef(myFunction)”**
+     ```javascript
+     const WrappedComponent = React.forwardRef(
+       function myFunction(props, ref) {
+         return <LogProps {...props} forwardedRef={ref} />;
+       }
+     );
+     ```
+     As an alternative, You can also set displayName property for forwardRef function,
+     ```javascript
+     function logProps(Component) {
+       class LogProps extends React.Component {
+         // ...
+       }

+       function forwardRef(props, ref) {
+         return <LogProps {...props} forwardedRef={ref} />;
+       }

+       // Give this component a more helpful display name in DevTools.
+       // e.g. "ForwardRef(logProps(MyComponent))"
+       const name = Component.displayName || Component.name;
+       forwardRef.displayName = `logProps(${name})`;

+       return React.forwardRef(forwardRef);
+     }
+     ```